But there are a variety of licensing requirements and rules that are important for anglers living in Idaho or visiting the state to understand.

 |Fishing – Junior (14-17 yrs) – 3 Year||$ 67.75|

 Idaho residents age 65 or older are eligible for the reduced-fee Senior Hunting and Fishing License (see here for seniors discounts on fishing licenses in all other states).

 Special Fishing Licenses in Idaho

 Angler Incentive Programs

-This program help Idaho Fish and Game remove fish that pose risks to fisheries and you can also earn cash!
+This program helps Idaho Fish and Game remove fish that pose risks to fisheries, and you can also earn cash!
 Programs currently in place are for Lake Pend Oreille and portions of the Snake River.
 Read more about Angler Incentive Programs here.